 Categorizing things into piles helps to visually see how much space is needed for a type of clothing, and therefore determine where it fits best (i.e. whether it requires one drawer or two, if it fits on the bottom rack or the top, etc.).

-STEP THREE: ARRANGE
+CLOSET REORGANIZATION STEP 3: ARRANGE